JOIN 900K+ ROOFING FANS!

 A safer financial decision is to keep your day job (if possible), and start your roofing company slowly.
 This can be difficult, as you will have to work around your normal work schedule, but a lot can be done on weekends, evenings, or mornings, depending on what your work schedule is like.
 Another option is to at least keep a part-time job (such as an evening shift) to help provide funds to pay the bills while your roofing business is growing.

 Another possible option is to obtain financing.
-You may want to consider a business loan depending on what your needs will be for equipment, vehicles, and a business location.
+With minimum startup costs ranging from $5,000 to $25,000 or more, you may want to consider a business loan depending on what your needs will be for equipment, vehicles, and a business location.
 Once again, be careful that you don’t get over your head in debt.
 Be sure to get a loan only for what you absolutely need to get started.

 Get Organized